-This module covers the syscheck component used to detect changes in system binaries, configuration files, and files that contain critical content.
-Upon completing this module, you will achieve the following objectives:
+This module describes the syscheck component used to detect changes in system binaries, configuration files, and files that contain critical content.
+Upon completing this module you will meet these objectives:

-- Understand how syscheck detects file changes. - List the different syscheck options. - Configure syscheck for real-time detection. - Set up syscheck for who-data collection and file change diff reporting. - Exclude frequently changing files from syscheck monitoring.
+- Understand how syscheck detects file changes - List the different syscheck options - Configure syscheck to do real-time detection - Know how to set up syscheck for who-data collection and file change diff reporting - Exclude files that change very often from syscheck monitoring

-• Set up comprehensive FIM monitoring on an agent, make changes, and observe the resulting FIM alerts.
+Set up rich FIM monitoring on an agent and make changes, observing the resulting FIM alerts.